firebase/extensions/user-data-deletion/PREINSTALL.md

+Use this mod to automatically delete a user's data if the user is deleted from Firebase Authentication.

+You can configure this mod to delete user data from any or all of the following: Realtime Database, Cloud Firestore, or Cloud Storage.
+Note that the user must be a Firebase Authenticated user.

-When a Firebase Authentication user is deleted from the Firebase project where this mod is installed, their data that is stored in Realtime Database, Cloud Firestore, and/or Cloud Storage will be automatically deleted as well.
-This mod can help an app respect user privacy and fulfill compliance requirements, but using it does not guarantee compliance with government and industry regulations.
+This mod is useful in respecting user privacy and fulfilling compliance requirements.
+However, using this mod does not guarantee compliance with government and industry regulations.